-tion software is liable for language that casts members of a particular group in a false light, insults them or discriminates against them has not been decided by a court as of yet.
+discriminates against them has not been decided by a court as of yet.
 This is an area where the AI Liability Directive could do some good.

 Courts in Member States with a system of fault-based liability that includes a separate tort of breach of a protective statute may rely on the AI Regulation to create liability for infringements of personality rights caused by the workings of AI.
 Assuming, as one must,138 that the duties imposed by the AI Regulation qualify as protective norms, their protective perimeter needs to be determined.
 In German law, one function of the tort of breach of a protective norm is precisely to extend the scope of protection of the law of delict beyond the classic interests of life, bodily integrity, health, freedom of movement and property to include non-physical personality interests.
-This function has lain fallow since the general right of personality has been recognised as a subjective right alongside the classic interests listed above,139 but now it may experience a renaissance.140 As to the protective purpose of the AI Regulation, there is no doubt at all that the protection of the fundamental rights of EU citizens is not only one of many, but its prime purpose, as emphasised many times in the explanatory memorandum.141 Human dignity, the protection of private life and personal data, the right to equal treatment, as well as freedom of expression and assembly are explicitly mentioned.142 If providers, ie manufacturers, of high-risk AI systems violate the safeguards imposed upon them by art 9ff AI Regulation, they will be liable for breach of a protective statute or, in the alternative, under the general clause of liability for fault.
+This function has lain fallow since the general right of personality has been recognised as a subjective right alongside the classic interests listed above,139 but now it may experience a renaissance.140 As to the protective purpose of the AI Regulation, there is no doubt at all that the protection of the fundamental rights of EU citizens is not only one of many, but its prime purpose, as emphasized many times in the explanatory memorandum.141 Human dignity, the protection of private life and personal data, the right to equal treatment, as well as freedom of expression and assembly are explicitly mentioned.142 If providers, i.e. manufacturers, of high-risk AI systems violate the safeguards imposed upon them by Art 9 ff.
+AI Regulation, they will be liable for breach of a protective statute or, in the alternative, under the general clause of liability for fault.

 The general right of personality also provides protection against discrimination.
-This category of harm is of considerable importance because it is widely assumed that computer software is particularly susceptible to discrimination based on prohibited characteristics such as gender, race, ethnic origin, religion, ideology, or disability.143 This assumption is questionable as it is not very likely that computer programmes do worse than human decision makers, whose biases often go unno-
+This category of harm is of considerable importance because it is widely assumed that computer software is particularly susceptible to discrimination based on prohibited characteristics such as gender, race, ethnic origin, religion, ideology, or disability.143 This assumption is

-138 Above, VII F.
+138 Supra, VII F.

-139 Markesinis/Bell/Janssen (fn 63) 43ff, 72f; G Wagner, The Protection of Personality Rights against Invasions by Mass Media in Germany, in: H Koziol/A Warzilek, The Protection of Personality Rights against Invasions by Mass Media (2005) 137ff.
+139 Markesinis/Bell/Janssen (fn.
+100) 43 ff.,72 f.; Wagner, The Protection of Personality Rights against Invasions by Mass Media in Germany, in: Koziol/Warzilek (fn.
+137) 137 ff.

-140 Above, VII F.
+140 Supra, VII F.

-141 Draft AI Regulation COM(2021) 206 final, 1ff, recitals 1, 2, 5, 13, 15, 18, 27 f., 32, 37 ff, etc.
+141 Draft AI Regulation COM(2021) 206 final, 1 ff., recitals 1, 2, 5, 13, 15, 18, 27 f., 32, 37 ff. etc.

-142 Draft AI Regulation COM(2021) 206 final, 12ff.
+142 Draft AI Regulation COM(2021) 206 final, 12 ff.

-143 S Barocas/A Selbst, Big Data's Disparate Impact (2016) 104 California Law Review 671; P Hacker, Teaching Fairness to Artificial Intelligence (2018) 55 CML Rev 1143; T Nachbar, Algorithmic Fairness, Algorithmic Discrimination (2021) 48 Florida State University Law Review 509, 533; W Fröhlich/ I Spiecker gen Döhmann, Can Algorithms Discriminate, Constitution Blog, 26.12.2018, available online at https://verfassungsblog.de/koennen-algorithmen-diskriminieren/.
+143 S. Barocas & A. Selbst, Big Data's Disparate Impact (2016) 104 California Law Review 671; P. Hacker, Teaching Fairness to Artificial Intelligence (2018) 55 CML Rev 1143; T. Nachbar, Algorithmic Fairness, Algorithmic Discrimination (2021) 48 Florida State University Law Review 509, 533; W. Fröhlich/I. Spiecker gen. Döhmann, Can Algorithms Discriminate, Constitution Blog, 26.12.2018, available online at: https://verfassungsblog.de/koennen-algorithmen-diskriminieren/.